 Plan, Section, and Elevation are different types of drawings used by architects to graphically represent a building design and construction.
 A plan drawing is a drawing on a horizontal plane showing a view from above.
 An Elevation drawing is drawn on a vertical plane showing a vertical depiction.
-A section drawing is also a vertical depiction but one that cuts through space showing what lies within.
+A section drawing is also a vertical depiction, but one that cuts through space to show what lies within.

 Plan Drawing Definition

 Plan drawings are specific drawings architects use to illustrate a building or portion of a building.
 A plan is drawn from a horizontal plane looking down from above.
 This is as if you sliced through a space horizontally and stood over looking down on it.
 Plans are a common design drawing and technical architectural or engineering convention for graphic representation of architecture.
 With the exception of plan perspectives, plan drawings are orthographic projections.
 This means they are not drawn in perspective and there is no foreshortening.

 There are different types of plan drawings: